• About Us

 Section 8 For Seniors

-Section 8 is a federal program that helps low‑income households, including seniors, pay part of their rent so they can afford safe housing.
-For seniors, this usually means getting a Housing Choice Voucher they can use at an approved apartment, or getting into a project‑based Section 8 senior building where the subsidy is attached to the unit.
+Section is a federal program that helps low-income households, including seniors, pay part of their rent so they can afford safe housing.
+For seniors, this usually means getting a Housing Choice Voucher they can use at an approved apartment, or getting in

 Read More